The future of external business relationships - turning external connections into growth engines

 relationship management

-Organisations must then develop comprehensive strategies that align these relationships with their broader business objectives.
-This requires breaking down internal silos to ensure cross-functional coordination and establishing clear communication protocols that foster transparency and trust
+It requires breaking down internal silos to ensure cross-functional coordination and establishing clear communications that foster transparency and trust

-Evaluating relationship health involves understanding strengths, weaknesses, and potential through tools like relationship audits, stakeholder surveys, and performance metrics.
-For example, a manufacturing firm might assess its supplier relationships by tracking delivery times, defect rates, and cost-effectiveness, while also measuring softer metrics like trust levels, conflict frequency, and mutual benefits.
+Evaluating relationship health involves understanding strengths, weaknesses, and potential, through tools like relationship audits, stakeholder surveys, and performance metrics.

 Consider the example of a leading software company that undertook a strategic realignment of its partner ecosystem.
 By identifying and prioritising high-potential partnerships while addressing underperforming alliances, the company achieved a 40% increase in joint product launches and 25% revenue growth within two years.